 With exception of Capped Projects, the final eligible amount for a Large Project is the actual documented cost of the completed, eligible SOW.
 Therefore, upon completion of each Large Project that FEMA obligated based on an estimated amount; the Subrecipient should provide the documentation in Tables 8 and 10 to support the actual costs.
 If the actual costs significantly differ from the estimated amount, the Subrecipient should provide an explanation for the significant difference.
-Sas August 1888.
+Sas

-The Recipient must certify that all incurred costs are associated with the approved SOW and that the Subrecipient completed all work in accordance with FEMA regulations and policies.339 The Recipient must submit its certification of the Applicant's completion of each Large Project with the final payment of claim340 and supporting documentation to FEMA within 180 days from the date that the Subrecipient completes each Large Project.341 The Recipient must submit its certification of each of its own Large Projects within 180 days of the date of completion.
+The Recipient must certify that all incurred costs are associated with the approved SOW and that the Subrecipient completed all work in accordance with FEMA regulations and policies.339 The Recipient must submit its certification of the Applicant's completion of each Large Project with the final payment of claim340 and supporting documentation to FEMA within 180 days of the project deadline.341 The Recipient must submit its certification of each of its own Large Projects within 180 days of the project deadline.